MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 >- Operations Manager managed instance (preview) will be deployed with one Management Server in Azure.
 We recommend monitoring a maximum of 500 servers during this preview to avoid latency.
 >- You can multihome existing agents from your existing Management Groups to the Operations Manager managed instance (preview).

-## Create a Operations Manager managed instance (preview)
+## Create an Operations Manager managed instance (preview)

-To create a Operations Manager managed instance (preview), follow the below steps:
+To create an Operations Manager managed instance (preview), follow the below steps:

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **Aquila**.
 Aquila Overview page opens.
 1. On the Overview page, you have three options
     - Pre-requisites: Allows you to view the prerequisites
-    - Aquila Instance: Allows you to create a Operations Manager managed instance (preview)
+    - Aquila Instance: Allows you to create an Operations Manager managed instance (preview)
     - Manage your Aquila Instance: Allows you to view the list of instances created.
 1. Select **Create Aquila Instance**.
 1. Under **Basics**, do the following: